ocaml-explore/explore/content/workflows/publishing-a-new-package-on-opam/index.md

 The next step is to generate the archive -- this can be done by running `dune-release distrib`.
 Finally you can publish the release of your code to Github with `dune-release publish distrib` and if you want to push your documentation to Github pages then run `dune-release publish doc`.

 Now with your documentation and archive somewhere accessible, the last step is to generate the opam repository specific opam file and make a pull request to the central opam repository.
-To generate an opam file run `dune-release opam pkg` and to make the pull request.
+To generate an opam file run `dune-release opam pkg` and to make the pull request `dune-release opam submit`.

 Note that all the commands have a very thorough and helpful `--help` page to explain in detail what they do.
 In summary, if everything is set up correctly you can run.